MaximMonin/rails-docker/README.md

 Run run_webpack.sh to compile java scripts with webpack
 Run run_precompile.sh to precompile assets for production use
 Run run_shell.sh to enter inside container
+Run run_elastic_indexes.sh to recreate all model's search indexes and import data to elasticsearch